KahnProcessNetworks/KahnProcessNetworks/README.md

 ## Note
 * Marshal functional values is possible only if the two sides (sender and receiver) are the same program.
+* Use a double fork instead of one could be a very good idea to avoid cluttering the memory.

 ## Authors
 - [**Axel Davy**](http://github.com/axeldavy)